+[Section 50 amended by No. 25 of 2013 s.
+18.]

 51. Other functions

 It is also a function of the corporation —

 (a) to use its expertise and resources to provide consultative, advisory or other services for profit;

 (b) to develop and turn to account any technology, software or other intellectual property that relates to a function under section 50 other than the function under section 50(c);